pgRouting/pgvroom/doc/general/support.rst

 `documentation <https://pgvroom.pgrouting.org>`_, tutorials, mailing lists and others.

-If you’re looking for `commercial support`_, find below a list of companies providing pgORpy development and consulting services.
+If you’re looking for `commercial support`_, find below a list of companies providing pgvroom development and consulting services.

 Reporting Problems